 It’s conservatively estimated that as many 54 million Americans have been diagnosed with arthritis, which is also the leading cause of disability in adults in the United States.
-Board-certified rheumatologist Jose A. Pando, MD, and his team at Delaware Arthritis in Lewes, Delaware, specialize in the medical management of arthritis and can devise a plan to reduce your risk of long-term health problems and disability.
+Board-certified rheumatologist Jose A. Pando, MD, and his team at Delaware Arthritis in Lewes, Delaware, and Millville, Delaware, specialize in the medical management of arthritis and can devise a plan to reduce your risk of long-term health problems and disability.
 For an appointment, call the office or request online today.

 Arthritis isn’t the name of one disease, but a medical term used to describe inflammation in the joint.
 In fact, there are more than 100 types of arthritis and diseases that cause arthritis.